By Roger Cox, Editor

 At the Mountain Creek Tennis Center, a raised, weathered-wood pro shop with a covered deck anchors a complex of 10 clay and hard tennis courts laid out in pairs.
 It's a handsome complex, generously laid out, with lawns and colorful crape myrtle bordering the courts and stands of pines and maples around the perimeter.
 There are benches and water at each of the courts (but no shade), and a shingled pavilion with a picnic table in one of the open areas.
 The pro shop carries a complete line of clothing and equipment and also handles bookings for the two indoor racquetball courts in the building just behind.

 Tennis Programs.
-Activity at Callaway reaches a zenith in June, July, and August.
+Traditionally, activity at Callaway reaches a zenith in June, July, and August.
 During a typical week in summer there are one or more clinics daily as well as adult and junior mixers, including a parent/child doubles event with beginner and intermediate divisions.
-There are also one or more adult or junior tournaments scheduled every month of the year.
 During the spring and fall when family business subsides, the focus shifts of special programs for teams and groups.
 Although winters are chilly it's usually possible to play every day.